benweier/Themr/readme.md

 * Full compatibility with Sublime Text 2 and 3.
 * Allows themes to be favorited for even faster access.
 * Automatically loads all available `.sublime-theme` files, including those found inside `.sublime-package` files.
 No need to restart Sublime Text or initiate a reload!
+* Registers a callback when the `theme` setting is changed to protect against saving an invalid filename (e.g. when manually editing the `Preferences.sublime-settings` file).

 ## Author's Note
 When changing to or from some themes, Sublime Text may need be restarted to fully clear the old theme settings and apply the new theme settings.